You can Lead a Tour to Israel

 Your group will feel more comfortable returning to a familiar hotel and you will spend less time packing and moving luggage.

 You can work with a Jewish guide because he or she will probably know the New Testament better than you and your group can lead the praying, but it is easier if the guide is a brother or sister in Christ.
-Our guide on the last trip was an Arab Christian, and we recommend him.
-Email me to request his name.
+Our tour operator works with Arab Christians.
+We recommend them.

 4. Make the most of lunch.